 Are older cars exempt from the MOT test?

-In 2012, it was announced that vehicles that were manufactured before 1960 will be exempt from MOT tests.
+In 2012, it was announced that vehicles that were registered before 1960 will be exempt from MOT tests.

-In May it’ll be extended to vehicles that were manufactured before 1977.
+In May it’ll be extended to vehicles that were registered before 1978.
 This is because cars of this type are usually maintained by enthusiasts, and statistically have lower accident and MOT failure rates than regular cars.

 Chris Grayling, Transport Secretary says: “I can assure you that as we plan for a revolutionary future, we are not losing sight of the importance of maintaining the heritage of the motor industry”